Self-Employed Mortgages Without Accounts

 Will you need a bigger deposit?

-Possibly, but the answer will vary between lenders and some may well ask for a larger deposit (20%-25%).
-Being self-employed with no accounts equates to a higher risk for a lender and being able to offer a larger deposit helps to mitigate this risk.
-Having a larger deposit and lower LTV always strengthens a mortgage application, whatever your circumstances, and opens up more options and potentially lower rates.
+Possibly, but the answer will vary between lenders, and some may ask for a larger deposit (20%-25%).
+Being self-employed with no accounts equates to a higher risk for a lender, and offering a larger deposit helps mitigate this risk.
+A larger deposit and lower LTV always strengthens a mortgage application, whatever your circumstances, and opens up more options and potentially lower rates.

-Your credit record will also play a big part in your mortgage application as this is the other significant risk factor for lenders.
-If you’re able to show that you have a strong credit history with no previous issues, missed payments or defaults then this will help to boost your chances and balance out the risk from your employment status.
+Your credit record will also play a big part in your mortgage application, as this is another significant risk factor for lenders.
+If you can show that you have a strong credit history with no previous issues, missed payments, or defaults, then this will help boost your chances and balance out the risk from your employment status.

 How much could I borrow without accounts?